-So we start with Monday’s post (Just because it’s a bank holiday isn’t going to stop us doing our bit to change the world for deaf people!).
+So we start with Monday’s post (Just because it’s a bank holiday isn’t going to stop us from doing our bit to change the world for deaf people!).

-Nyle DiMarco is an American model after he won the 22nd season of America’s Next Top Model in 2015 and is the only deaf person to ever compete on the show and only the second male to ever win.
+Nyle DiMarco is an American model after he won the 22nd season of America’s Next Top Model in 2015 and is the only deaf person to ever compete on the show and only the second male ever to win.

 He comes from a Deaf family, with all of his close family being born Deaf.
 He graduated from Gallaudet University with a degree in mathematics.

 DiMarco’s rise to fame saw him first doing freelance modelling for about a year before the producers of America’s Next Top Model last year.
 He was scouted via his Instagram without his deafness ever coming into play.
-Shortly after winning the competition, he signed with Wihelmina Models in New York City.
+Shortly after winning the competition, he signed with Wilhelmina Models in New York City.

 Deafness as an advantage

-Nyle DiMarco sees his celebrity status as an opportunity to bring awareness of Deaf culture; So we know he’ll love this blog.
+Nyle DiMarco sees his celebrity status as an opportunity to bring awareness of Deaf culture, So we know he’ll love this blog.
 He sees his deafness as an advantage in modelling because he is accustomed to conveying messages without speaking.